-B.1.4 Material Transactions during 2018
+B.1.4 Material Transactions during 2022

 The Company has a tied-agent agreement with Bank of Cyprus for promoting its products.
 A commission is payable for this service.
-In addition to the above the Company received rental and interest income under its normal course of business from Bank of Cyprus.
-A payment of dividend was also made during the year 2018 to Bank of Cyprus.
-No other material transactions were undertaken during the year 2018 as between the Company, its shareholders, or members of the administrative, management or supervisory body and other key function holders.
+In addition to the above, the Company received rental and interest income under its normal course of business from Bank of Cyprus.
+Payment of one interim dividend was also made during the year 2022 to Bank of Cyprus.
+No other material transactions were undertaken during the year 2022 as between the Company, its shareholders, or members of the administrative, management or supervisory body and other key function holders.